-- The Committee should have a mix of persons who have expertise in one or more areas relevant to the field of industrial ventilation, industrial hygiene, engineering, ventilation system design, engineering mathematics or other related specialty. - A special consideration will be given to individuals with 10 or more years of professional experience, with multi-disciplinary backgrounds and experience, and with an advanced degree in his or her field of expertise. - Individuals should demonstrate effective writing capabilities and communication skills through publications, presentations, and/or other activities.

-• Individuals will be goal-oriented and self-managed to accept and perform assignments as determined by the Committee.
+- The Committee should have a mix of persons who have expertise in one or more of the following: industrial hygiene, building sciences, environmental or occupational medicine, ventilation systems, microbiology, mycology, or other related specialties. - Preference will be given to individuals with ten (10) or more years of professional experience, with multi-disciplinary backgrounds, and with an advanced degree in his or her field of expertise. - Individuals should demonstrate effective writing capabilities and communication skills through publications, presentations, and/or other activities. - Individuals will be goal-oriented and self-managed to accept and perform assignments as determined by the Committee.

-To ensure the mission of the Committee is continually met and a balance of expertise is maintained, the Committee may recruit new members as needed.
-Any individual expressing interest in participating on the Committee will be sent an application form by staff.
-Applicants will be informed of all membership expectations and responsibilities and will be asked to review and accept these responsibilities as part of their application.
-Staff will review the completeness of applications received and issue notification confirming receipt.
-Completed applications, along with copies of résumés/CVs will be sent to the Chair of the Committee for consideration.
-The Chair will provide initial verbal interviews with the applicant and submit any requests for further vetting by Committee members and/or ACGIH[®].
+Any individual interested in volunteering on the Bioaerosols Committee will be sent an application form by staff.
+Applicants will be informed of membership expectations and responsibilities of the Bioaerosols Committee (Appendix B) and will be asked to review and accept these responsibilities as part of their application.
+Staff will review the completeness of applications received and issue a letter confirming receipt.
+Complete applications and resumés/curricula vitae will be forwarded to the Chair of the Bioaerosols Committee.

-The Committee will then be notified by the Chair of the names of applicants under consideration.
+The Committee members will then be notified by the Chair of the names of applicants under consideration.
 The Chair will ask the Committee members for an assessment of the applicant.
-The Committee will review and consider all new applicants annually, or more frequently if necessary.
-If the Committee agrees the applicant is acceptable and there is continued interest between both parties, the Chair will assess each application considering all Committee feedback.
-If the Chair, in consultation with the Vice Chair, believes the applicant meets all of the requisites, the Chair may then recommend to the Board of Directors appointment as a Member Candidate.
-After Board appointment, the Chair may extend an invitation to the Member Candidate to attend and participate at the next Committee meeting.
+The Committee will review and consider all new applicants at least once per year, or more frequently if necessary.
+If the Committee agrees the applicant is acceptable and there is continued interest between both parties, the Chair will assess each application considering all Committee feedback and forward to the ACGIH[®] Board of Directors those name(s) he/she recommends for approval to appoint as a member candidate.
+After Board approval, the Chair may extend an invitation to the member candidate to attend and participate at the next Committee meeting.

-Once appointed by the Board of Directors, the Member Candidate will be asked to fully participate in all Committee activities for a minimum candidacy period of one year.
+Once appointed by the Board of Directors, the Member Candidate will be asked to fully participate in all Committee activities for a minimum candidacy period of one (1) year.
 The Chair will identify and assign responsibilities to the Member Candidate during this time.
 All responsibilities and expectations must be fulfilled to the satisfaction of the Chair for consideration of advancement to formal membership.
 At the discretion of the Chair, the candidacy period may be extended for more than one year.
 The candidacy period for any individual may be extended if he/she fails to satisfy all responsibilities and expectations as assigned, but makes satisfactory progress within the candidacy period.
 The candidate may be considered for former membership the following year.

-The Chair will solicit input from the Committee concerning formal membership for candidates that successfully complete their candidacy period.
-The Chair will evaluate each candidate and make the final decision concerning a recommendation for formal membership.
+The Chair will solicit input from all Committee members concerning membership for member candidates that successfully complete their candidacy period.
+The Bioaerosols Committee Chair will evaluate each member candidate and make the final decision concerning a recommendation for membership.
+Names and resumés/curricula vitae of recommended member candidates will then be forwarded by the Chair to the ACGIH[®] Board of Directors for a decision regarding approval and formal appointment.

-Should a Member Candidate not fulfill the criteria for membership or fail to meet all responsibilities and expectations as assigned, the Chair will send notification to the applicant thanking him/her for their interest.
-Should an applicant not be selected, notification will be sent by staff thanking the person and asking for interest in remaining in the pool of applicants for future consideration.
+Should a member candidate not fulfil the criteria of membership, a letter will be sent by the Bioaerosols Committee Chair thanking the member candidate for his/her interest.
+Should a member candidate not be selected for other reasons, a letter will be sent by staff thanking the person and asking for interest in remaining in the pool of applicants for future consideration.

-Member Responsibilities and Expectations
+Responsibilities and Expectations